 What sets this latest industrial revolution apart is the fusion of technologies to save time, enable certain decisions, and reduce errors.
 This allows digital manufacturing to grow quickly and broadly.
 The technologies we're talking about have similar characteristics like decentralization, interoperability, and virtualization.
 Let's start by defining these features.

-Decentralization is the movement away from one large administrative center, dispersing functions, and powers across an organization.
+Movement away from one large administrative center, dispersing functions, and powers across an organization.
 An example of this is the move to open-sourced software, allowing more people access to information to fuel innovation.

 In Industry 4.0, decentralization means machines do not depend on human interference to work.
 Physical systems have sensors connected to a network, capable of making automated decisions based on performance data.

-Interoperability is a more recent term, related to technological systems.
+A more recent term, related to technological systems.
 It is defined as 'the ability of a system to work with or use the parts of equipment of another system.'

 A simple example of this is each web browser can work with every web page because both use open standards to allow everyone access.
 They work separately but depend on each other for success.
 For industry, it is the ability of physical systems, human systems, and computer systems to communicate with each other.

-Virtualization is the act of creating a virtual instance of something rather than a physical version.
+Act of creating a virtual instance of something rather than a physical version.
 Open Source describes it this way, applications appear like they are running on their own dedicated machine, but their operating system, libraries, and other programs are unconnected to the host.

 Machines that use virtualization are better protected against malware and can be used to check for updates, run software tests, and test different configurations before presenting the end result.
 You can create a virtual copy of the smart factory for training and testing simulation without impacting the plant floor.

-Real-Time Response is a new expectation for modern companies.
+New expectation for modern companies.
 This is because technology has advanced so much that sensors feed data and algorithms instantaneously.
 This real-time data and analysis provides immediate results for quicker responses to problems and even predictive maintenance.

 Some companies already use this technology to provide complete information about the financial market, such as stock market quotes, indexes, and economic indicators.

-Modularity allows any production line activity to change immediately.
+Allows any production line activity to change immediately.
 With the connection and disconnection of different modules, companies can manufacture unique products in sequence without reconfiguring the entire assembly line.